ART and its project partners are leading the charge to connect the traveling public.

 The ART 2035 plan will look at the future of ART services in terms of efficiencies in service delivery, funding and entrepreneurial partnerships, and vehicle and guest experience enhancements.
 The role of project stakeholders will be critical in determining appropriate growth and how to enhance the guest/rider experience.
 The future of ART is exciting with many possibilities including service expansion and use of trip planning technology and luggage concierge services to provide greater convenience for the commuting and traveling public.

-Stakeholder engagement is a critical component throughout the project.
+Stakeholder engagement is a critical component of the project.
 The project will engage key stakeholders through one-on-one interviews.
 In late fall and early winter, the project team will hold three stakeholder planning meetings in the Anaheim Resort, Platinum Triangle and ARTIC, and City of Anaheim-Downtown areas.
 The stakeholder engagement opportunities will inform the team in the development of the ART 2035 plan.

 - In 1995, ART was formed as a local non-profit Transportation Management Association by the City of Anaheim